nikita-bedi/SCOPE-HN/README.md

 - All patient data has been de-identified according to HIPAA Safe Harbor provisions
 - Stanford University IRB approval was obtained for dataset creation and distribution

-### Access and Distribution
-The final, de-identified SCOPE-HN dataset will be available through the [Stanford AIMI platform](link) under a **CC-BY-NC 4.0** license.
-Raw clinical data used in these scripts is not publicly accessible.

 ### Citation
 When using this dataset, please cite: